AbdallahHemdan/Instanews/README.md

 > Instanews is a fully responsive social media app that is a mimic for [Instagram](https://www.instagram.com/) built using [Vuejs](https://vuejs.org/).

 ## Important Note
-> I am still working on it, this is not the final verison of it, I just make it public to get feedback and imporve it.
+> I am still working on the project, this is not the final verison of it, I just make it public to get feedback and imporve it ...
+Happay-Eid 🎉🐏

 ### Build with
 - [Vye JS](https://vuejs.org/)